iluwatar/java-design-patterns/gateway/README.md

 ## When to Use the Gateway Pattern in Java

-Use the Gateway pattern when you need to integrate with remote services or APIs, and you want to minimize the coupling between your application and external systems.
-It is particularly useful in microservices architectures where different services need to communicate through well-defined APIs.
+Use the Gateway pattern when integrating with remote services or APIs.
+It is particularly beneficial in microservices architecture to manage communication through well-defined interfaces.

 ## Real-World Applications of Gateway Pattern in Java